kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 elasticsearch.kubedb.com/custom-elasticsearch created
 ```

-Bellow the YAML for the Elasticsearch crd we have created above,
+Bellow is the YAML for the Elasticsearch crd we just created.

 ```yaml
 apiVersion: kubedb.com/v1alpha1